Project

 The Struggle for existence

-I thus reread Darwin with a questioning mind.
-I found that in addition to the three conditions mentioned above, Darwin had mentioned "the struggle for existence" as a requirement for natural selection.
+Darwin mentioned "the struggle for existence" as a requirement for natural selection.
 Contained in the "struggle for existence" was the idea that populations are limited by various "checks to increase."
 These could include those imposed by resource limitations, like food and water.
 However, they could also include limits on population growth imposed by predators and parasites.
 As a consequence of this assumption, only types within species would have the potential to competitively displace each other.
-Different species, relying on different resources and experiencing different "checks to increase" would often have the potential to coexist.
-Therefore, I realized that Darwin had used the "struggle for existence" to define the levels of selection.
+Different species, experiencing different checks to increase, would have the potential to coexist.

-Most evolutionists had dismissed Darwin's "struggle for existence" as an outdated slogan that he he used to get his theory across to a thick-headed audience.
-According to this view, Darwin's focus on death, competition, and "struggle" appealed to fashions of the day.
-It harkened Malthusian competition and Tennyson's (1850) "nature red in tooth and claw."
-Authors like Fisher, Dobzhansky, and Lewontin had derided Darwin's metaphor.
-It was thus largely eradicated from evolutionary discourse and textbooks, which is why nobody appreciated its logic.
+Most evolutionists thought that Darwin's focus on death, competition, and "struggle" appealed to fashions of the day.
+It harkened Malthusian competition and Tennyson's "nature red in tooth and claw."
+Authors like Fisher, Dobzhansky, and Lewontin derided Darwin's metaphor.
+It was thus largely excised from the philosophical structure of evolutionary theory.

 the Struggle for supremacy